OpenRCT2/OpenRCT2/distribution/scripting.md

 });
 ```

-This will log a message to stdout when you open any park.
-If you are on Windows, make sure to run `openrct2.com` instead of `openrct2.exe` so you can interact with the stdin / stdout console.
-The console is a JavaScript interpreter (REPL), this means you can write and test expressions similar to the console found in web browsers when you press F12.
+This will log a message to the terminal screen (`stdout`) when you open any park.
+If you are on Windows, make sure to run `openrct2.com` instead of `openrct2.exe` so you can interact with the `stdin` / `stdout` console.
+The console is a JavaScript interpreter (REPL), this means you can write and test expressions similar to the console found in web browsers when you press `F12`.
 When you make changes to your script, you must exit your current game and open it again for the script to reload... unless you use the hot reload feature.

 The hot reload feature can be enabled by editing your `config.ini` file and setting `enable_hot_reloading` to `true` under `[plugin]`.
 When this is enabled, the game will auto-reload the script in real-time whenever you save your JavaScript file.
-This is allows rapid development of plug-ins.
-You may even want to write temporary code to preview your changes quickly, such as closing and opening a specific custom window on startup.
-A demonstration of this can be found here: https://www.youtube.com/watch?v=jmjWzEhmDjk
+This allows rapid development of plug-ins as you can write code and quickly preview your changes, such as closing and opening a specific custom window on startup.
+A demonstration of this can be found on YouTube: [OpenRCT2 plugin hot-reload demo](https://www.youtube.com/watch?v=jmjWzEhmDjk)

 ## Frequently Asked Questions

-> Why was JavaScript chosen instead LUA or Python.
+> Why was JavaScript chosen instead of LUA or Python.

 JavaScript is a very mature and flexible language with a large, if not largest, resource base available.
 There are arguably more transpilers, tools, and libraries for JavaScript than any other language.
 That and also it using a familiar C-like syntax and 0-indexed arrays make it more suitable than LUA and Python.
 Of course if you would still like to use LUA or another language, there will likely be a JavaScript transpiler for it.

 Another benefit of using JavaScript is that you get rich editor features such as completion and API documentation by using a TypeScript definition file which works for both TypeScript and JavaScript.
 [Visual Studio Code](https://code.visualstudio.com) is recommended, as that supports the workflow very well.
-See this video for a demonstration of the editor functionality: https://www.youtube.com/watch?v=jmjWzEhmDjk
+See the [OpenRCT2 plugin hot-reload demo](https://www.youtube.com/watch?v=jmjWzEhmDjk) video for a demonstration of the editor functionality.

 > How safe are scripts?

 Scripts are executed in a sandbox container with no direct access to your computer.
 Scripts can only use the APIs we provide which only consist of interactions to OpenRCT2 and a limited API for storing data.
 It is technically possible for a script to freeze the game, or fill your disc up with data, but these aren't particularly severe issues and are noticed quite quickly.

 The [duktape](https://duktape.org) library is used to execute scripts, it is a very mature library for executing scripts, but no library can promise 100% security.
-If any security vulnerabilities are found, they will likely be fixed promptly and OpenRCT2 can then be updated to use the new version of duktape.
+If any security vulnerabilities are found, they will likely be fixed promptly and OpenRCT2 can then be updated to use the new version of `duktape`.

 > Is it possible for someone to run a bitcoin miner in my game?